kholia/OSX-KVM/notes.md

 * Add `-vga vmware` to QEMU parameters in boot-macOS.sh.

-* Add the following to `/Extra/org.chameleon.Boot.plist` file.
+* For Chameleon (unused nowadays), add the following to `/Extra/org.chameleon.Boot.plist` file.

   ```
   <key>Kernel Flags</key>
   <string>vmw_options_fb=0x06</string>
   ```

   Thanks to Zhang Tong and Kfir Ozer for finding this.

+* For Clover bootloader, add `wmv_option_fb=0x06` to the `<string>` tag of the `Arguments` key of the `config.plist` you use when generating the `CloverNG.qcow2`.

-See `UEFI/README.md` for GPU passthrough notes.
+* See `UEFI/README.md` for GPU passthrough notes.

-Note: There is no working QXL driver for macOS so far.
+* Note: There is no working QXL driver for macOS so far.

 ### Virtual Sound Device